menu

 Winthrop is a tiny city located in the state of Arkansas.
 With a population of 114 people and just one neighborhood, Winthrop is the 327th largest community in Arkansas.
 Winthrop has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Winthrop, where the median household income is .

-When you are in Winthrop, you'll notice that it is more blue-collar than most other communities in America.
-38.71% of Winthrop’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Winthrop is a blue-collar town, with 38.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Winthrop is a city of transportation and shipping workers, professionals, and service providers.
 There are especially a lot of people living in Winthrop who work in healthcare (32.26%), food service (12.90%), and office and administrative support (9.68%).

 Winthrop’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Winthrop is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Winthrop doesn't have a public transportation system that people use for their commute.

 The per capita income in Winthrop in 2022 was $19,092, which is low income relative to Arkansas and the nation.
 This equates to an annual income of $76,368 for a family of four.
 However, Winthrop contains both very wealthy and poor people as well.